Vitamin K2 and Testosterone: Menaquinone & Androgens

-I doubt that you’d ever need to take that high dose of vitamin K2 to actually see the benefits, but when there’s no human studies on its hormonal effects, you can’t really tell…
+I doubt that you’d ever need to take that high dose of vitamin K2 to actually see the benefits, but when there are no human studies on its hormonal effects, you can’t really tell…

-There will be a time when K2 supplementation is tested similarly in humans, but before it happens, I have no problem supplementing with 30-45 mg’s of vitamin K2 (MK-4) once every few days, just to maintain heart and bone health.
-And if there’s a bonus testosterone boost happening in the background, I wouldn’t mind at all 😉
+There will be a time when K2 supplementation is tested similarly in humans, but before it happens, I have no problem supplementing with 30-45 mg’s of potent vitamin K2 (affiliate link) once every few days, just to maintain heart and bone health.
+And if there’s a bonus testosterone boost happening in the background, I wouldn’t mind at all.